Want to learn more about Pothos Trivia

 Taking a stem cutting:

-Take one of the mature vines on your pothos and locate a 'vine juncture', then look for a little brown root node.
+Take one of the mature vines on your pothos and locate a little brown root node.
 These tiny roots are very important in propagation, as this is where new roots will later grow from.
 Make sure at least one node is included in your cutting, and make the actual cut around 2 inches (~5cm) along the stem before the node.

 Pothos are Aroids, meaning they are part of the 'Araceae' family.
-Aroids are often well-suited to being propagated in water, so if you prefer not to use potting soil, you can just place your cutting directly into a clear glass container (such as an old jar) filled with water.
+Aroids are often well-suited to water propagation so you can just place your cutting directly into a clear glass container filled with water.
+Damp perlite and sphagnum moss are also great mediums for propagation.